What is MACRA?

-The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) has been in effect for nearly three months, but many physicians are just now beginning to understand the implications of the final rule and how to successfully comply with its requirements.
+The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) has been in effect for nearly three months, but many physicians are just now beginning to understand the implications of the final rule and how to successfully comply with MACRA requirements.
+So, what is MACRA?
 Put simply, MACRA ended the much-maligned sustainable growth rate formula and introduced a new system for paying physicians and other eligible clinicians based on their performance.

 It’s Not New